Director at Conscious Presence

 Session: Secrets of a Head Hunter

-After 25 years of placing some of Australia’s most successful leaders within Financial Services whilst running her company Financial Recruitment Group one of Australia’s most successful Search firms, Judith Beck has seen and learnt a lot about why people do not progress and why companies don’t always get the best candidates.
+After over 20 years of placing some of Australia’s most successful leaders within Financial Services whilst running her company Financial Recruitment Group one of Australia’s most successful Search firms, Judith Beck has seen and learnt a lot about why people do not progress and why companies don’t always get the best candidates.
 In 2017 Judith decided to closed the recruitment side of her business to follow her passion of equality for all and focus on FEW 100%.
 Judith Beck will share the secrets all candidates should know to progress within their organisations and what all companies should know to ensure they are getting the best candidate.
 If you are applying for an internal position or looking to hire the best staff, you will not want to miss what Judith has to share.

 CEO at Next Evolution Performance